What requirements must coffee comply with to be allowed on the European market?

 1. What are mandatory requirements?

 In this document you can find the most important legal and non-legal requirements you must meet when you want to market coffee in Europe.
 These include general requirements for food products, especially on food safety, as well as specific legislation for coffee.
-The Access2Markets webpage of the European Commission gives a complete overview of (legal) requirements on the European coffee market.
-The Product Code for coffee products is 0901.
+The Access2Markets webpage of the European Commission gives a complete overview of legal and other requirements on the European coffee market.
+The Product Code for coffee (green and roasted, including decaffeinated) is 0901.
+Make sure to use this code when looking up coffee-specific requirements on the Access2Markets webpage.

 When it comes to food products such as coffee, the main focus of European Union’s legislation is food safety and food hygiene.
 The General Food Law is the legislative framework for this subject.
 This law ensures the quality of food products throughout the whole supply chain.
 Products that are not considered safe will be denied access to the European Union.